rails/rails/guides/source/association_basics.md

 ##### `:class_name`

 If the name of the other model cannot be derived from the association name, you can use the `:class_name` option to supply the model name.
-For example, if a author has many books, but the actual name of the model containing books is `Transaction`, you'd set things up this way:
+For example, if an author has many books, but the actual name of the model containing books is `Transaction`, you'd set things up this way:

 ```ruby
 class Author < ApplicationRecord